Machine Learning with Physics Knowledge for Prediction: A Survey: Knowledge-Driven Priors from Physics

 Predicting and training with a neural ODE requires a choice of ODE solving technique, which in turn requires discretization of the time variable, see \secref{sec:ode}.
 The power of neural ODE comes from its memory efficiency from training without backpropagation through the solver, thus enabling it to learn sequences of long-horizon data efficiently.

-\paragraph{Training neural ODEs.} The common optimization paradigm in learning neural function approximations is backpropagation through learning objectives.
-When learning ODEs, the objective is generally to fit the parameters $\vtheta$ of $\vf$ such that the flow gradient at $\vx$ matches the reference transform at time $t$~\citep{kidger2022neural}.
-This paradigm typically requires a sufficiently large dataset to avoid overfitting for learning highly non-linear ODEs; otherwise, one should resort to classical~\citep{voss2004nonlinear} or neural~\citep{chen2021physics, forgione2021continuous} system identification methods.
-To obtain the gradient of the objective w.r.t. the parameters $\vtheta$, it is required to propagate the gradients through the numerical integration.
+\paragraph{Training neural ODEs.} \rebuttal{The common optimization paradigm in learning neural function approximations require a sufficiently large dataset to prevent overfitting, especially for highly nonlinear dynamics.
+When data is scarce, alternative strategies are necessary.
+Classical system identification methods ~\citep{voss2004nonlinear} estimate structured model parameters using statistical techniques.
+Meanwhile, hybrid neural system identification approaches~\citep{chen2021physics, forgione2021continuous} incorporate inductive biases, such as physics-based constraints or regularized latent representations, to improve generalization.} To obtain the gradient of the objective w.r.t. the parameters $\vtheta$, it is required to propagate the gradients through the numerical integration.
 A straightforward approach is to store all of the function evaluations in the forward pass of the ODE and backpropagate through the whole numerical integration.
 Yet, the space complexity increases linearly with time $T$, which becomes a computational burden for long-time series and high-order numerical solvers \citep{norcliffe2023faster}.
 Given a scalar-valued loss function $L$, the adjoint of $\vx(t)$, $\va(t) = \rd L / \rd \vx(t)$, having the dynamic derived from the chain rule,

 provides a memory-efficient way to obtain the gradient of the loss function by integrating an additional time-reversed ODE \citep{chen2018neural}